• Skip to primary navigation

 Benefits/Drawbacks:

-The washing machine will automatically select the maximum possible temperature for the programme you select.
+The washing machine will automatically select the maximum possible temperature for the program you select.
 The Temperature button will allow you to select a lower temperature if you wish to do so.

 Key Lock